gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   sshPublicKey: c3NoLXJzYSAuLi4K

   # the following fields are managed by the controller in the seed and synced by gardenlet
-  ipAddress: 1.2.3.5 # IP of the bastion host
+  ingress: # IP or hostname of the bastion
+    ip: 1.2.3.5
+    # hostname: foo.bar
   conditions:
   - type: BastionReady # when the `status` is true of condition type `BastionReady`, the client can initiate the SSH connection
     status: 'True'